IntelLabs/PreSiFuzz/README.md

 # Installation

 This library is mostly designed around the RUST language.
-For this reson, the initial step is to install 'Cargo'.
+For this reason, the initial step is to install 'Cargo'.
 This can be easily done with the following command:
 ```
 curl https://sh.rustup.rs -sSf | sh